 David runs our business transformation and restructuring communications practice.
 David is skilled in media relations, crisis handling and reputation management, having joined Charlotte Street Partners in 2015 after seven years with RBS during the most turbulent period in the company’s history.

 David was part of the communications team tasked with defending and rebuilding the RBS’s reputation following government bailouts in 2008 and 2009.
 During his time at the bank, he gained significant hands-on experience of media relations, crisis management, financial reporting, sponsorship, and events.

 David managed external communications for several major M&A deals and corporate restructuring exercises.
 For 18 months he led the media relations effort for the bank’s non-core division, which handled the high-profile disposal of more than £200bn in assets in five years.
 David was also a key member of the press office that led the frontline response to executive pay scandals, major technology failures affecting customer accounts, client company insolvencies, and one of the biggest corporate losses in UK history.

 As a communications consultant both before and since then, David has also advised clients, set strategy, and acted as a media spokesperson for organisations and individuals experiencing a range of challenging circumstances, including landmark legal trials, large-scale redundancy announcements, fatal accidents, a bacterial outbreak, and a major public inquiry.

 Get in touch

-For more information on our services, or to discuss in confidence a specific situation or project you may require our support with, contact David Gaffney via email, or mobile – 07854 609998.
+For more information on our Business transformation & restructuring offering, or to discuss in confidence a specific situation or project you may require our support with, contact David Gaffney via email, or call him on 07854 609998.